Applegate Valley Swimming Spots swimming hole in Oregon

 Best Time to Visit

-June to September for warm weather and accessible trails; spring for lush greenery; autumn for stunning foliage reflections.
+June to September for warm weather and accessible trails; spring for lush greenery; autumn for striking foliage reflections.

 Difficulty Level